emperlium/lib-audio-faad/README.md

 ### new()

-Instantiates a new Nick::Audio::LAME object.
+Instantiates a new Nick::Audio::FAAD object.

 Arguments are interpreted as a hash.